La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 ### Just for reference: interjections in tables

-Here is a bigger picture: emotional, urging and some other interjections in series.
+Here is a more comprehensive view: emotional, urging, and various other interjections by series.

 <table>
 <tbody><tr>